kyma-project/kyma/docs/security/10-03-certificates-gardener.md

 You can create a new Certificate resource applying suggestions from the error message to request a new domain SSL certificate.
 Follow these steps:

-1. Make sure the secret connected to the Certificate resource is not present on the cluster.
-To find its name and namespace, run:
+1. Make sure the Secret connected to the Certificate resource is not present on the cluster.
+To find its name and Namespace, run:

     ```bash
     kubectl get certificates -n {CERTIFICATE_NAMESPACE} {CERTIFICATE_NAME} -o jsonpath='{ .spec.secretRef }'